speculatrix/live_interface_stats/README.md

 Since they are not running a cgi-bin program there's no security risk other than having a web server available.

+For this project, these values are network traffic readings of bytes and packets, found by using snmp to get the interface metrics on the localhost.
+There's no reason why the background process needs to find the stats for the localhost, it could be a router, switch or firewall, anything that supports snmp.

+If you're more adventurous, you can get the metrics some other way, all you need is to be able to write the values to a file which the web server can server over http/https.

 ## client side

 ### web browser